Jaime McDowell. MSc. PT, BSc. Kin, FCAMPT, CGIMS

 Thomas holds a Bachelor of Physical Therapy from the University of British Columbia.
 Prior to pursuing education in physiotherapy, he studied kinesiology and biomechanics at the University of Victoria, and has since completed extensive professional education in the areas of manual therapy and orthopaedics through the Canadian Orthopaedic Division.
 Additionally, he has pursued further course work from international leaders in the areas of lumbar-pelvic-hip pain, neuropathic pain, postural and movement dysfunction, thoracic mechanics, shoulder girdle dysfunction and core stability.
 Thomas has a special interest in neuropathic dysfunction and the Intramuscular Stimulation (IMS) concept which was developed by international clinician and researcher Dr. Chan Gunn.
 Thomas spent a mentorship year at Dr. Gunn’s Institute for the Study and Treatment of Pain (iSTOP), before becoming a recognized GunnIMS instructor in 2007.
 As part of his physiotherapy practice, Thomas also uses his knowledge of cycling and biomechanics to conduct bicycle fitting for athletes and recreational cyclists.

 Sean graduated from the University of Victoria with a Bachelor’s Degree in Kinesiology in 2005, and from the University of Alberta with a Master’s Degree in Physical Therapy in 2008.
 He has a special interest in manual and manipulative therapy and completed a Fellowship from the Canadian Association of Manipulative Physiotherapists (FCAMPT) in 2015.
-He is also trained in dry needling (IMS) and has advanced training in vestibular therapy for treatment of various conditions causing vertigo, dizziness and imbalance.
+He is also a certified practitioner of Gunn Intramuscular Stimulation (Gunn IMS).
+Additionally he has training in treatment of certain vestibular disorders.
 Sean believes that good treatment outcomes start with a thorough assessment and accurate diagnosis.
-From there, he offers a combination of manual therapy, IMS and exercise prescription tailored to meet his patients’ treatment goals.
+From there, he offers a combination of manual therapy, IMS / dry needling and exercise prescription tailored to meet his patients’ treatment goals.

-Away from the clinic, Sean enjoys mountain biking, running and playing hockey.
-After working in both private and public practices in Victoria for 10 years, he and his family relocated to the Comox Valley in 2018.
+Away from the clinic, Sean enjoys mountain biking, running, skiing and playing hockey.
+After working in both private and public practices in Victoria for over 10 years, he and his family relocated to the Comox Valley in 2018.